Data Processing Addendum

 3. DOWO Digital obligations

 3.1 With respect to all Personal Data, DOWO Digital warrants that it shall:

-(c) implement appropriate technical and organizational measures to ensure a level of security appropriate to the risks that are presented by the processing of Personal Data, in particular protection against accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Personal Data.
+c) implement appropriate technical and organisational measures to ensure a level of security appropriate to the risks that are presented by the processing of Personal Data, in particular protection against accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Personal Data.
 Such measures include, without limitation, the security measures set out in Annex 3;

 (i) the possible cause and consequences for the Data Subjects of the Security Breach;